woodskevinj/visionsense-api/README.md

 ---
-# 🖼️ Vision Sense API & Dashboard
+🖼️ Vision Sense API & Dashboard

 VisionSense is a complete end-to-end image classification system built using **FastAPI**, **PyTorch**, and **TailwindCSS**.

 It includes both a REST API **and** a modern web dashboard for uploading images and viewing predictions.

-This project demonstrates the applied ML engineer workflow:
+This project demonstrates the applied ML engineer workflow.

 model selection → fine-tuning → API serving → UI → containerization → deployment.
 ---

 ## 🧩 Project Overview